JonesStefan/netCoreWebApiWinService/README.md

 - run cmd: ```Start-Service -Name Api```
 // if we get an error make sure that the user account (ApiServiceUser) has 'logon as a service'.

-# check if the service is working
+# Check if the service is working
 open a browser on the computer and navigate to: http://localhost:5000/api/values

 ALL DONE - HAPPY HACKIGN!

+# Run the api locally (not in windows service)
+-- make sure the service is stopped

+1. Debug in VS:
+-- set the debug target to 'API' instead of IIS express and run with F5 or play btn

+2. Run the published exe:
+--open command promt navigate to the publish folder and run ```Api.exe --console```